rockymadden/gap/readme.md

 Logs a single ```gapBounceViaScroll``` event after scrolling n percentage down the page.
 This event will only fire once per session.

-If you do not consider users who fully scroll (to your specified requirement) down your page on your website a bounce, this tracker can help you.
+If you do not consider users who fully scroll (to your specified requirement) down your page a bounce, this tracker can help you.
 The default implementation of the Google Analytics tracking code has some undesirable traits.
 The following scenarios help illustrate:

 * User A arrives on your website.
 He finds a wealth of information he is looking for on the first landing page.
 He fully scrolls/reads the entire page and then departs.
 By default, this is considered a bounce.
 * More information on this subject, [straight from Google](http://analytics.blogspot.com/2012/07/tracking-adjusted-bounce-rate-in-google.html).